SirMallard/Iris/docs/getting_started.md

 which arguments you are using, but at the cost of longer function calls.
 This is generally only used for widgets with rarely used arguments.
 :::info
+These are what the values actually are.
 `Iris.Args.Window.Title` = 1
 `Iris.Args.Window.NoClose` = 5
 `Iris.Args.Window.NoResize` = 8

+These are just shorthands, making it easier for you, if you choose to use them.

-These are just shorthands, providing `{Title = "Title"}` or any variation of this will not work and will error.
+Providing `{Title = "Title"}` or any variation of this with a string index will not work and will error.
 :::

 Iris is designed to mainly use the first example, because it is very similar to Dear ImGui and acts the same way